First-order phase-transition on dynamical Lorentz symmetry breaking system

 \section{Conclusions}

 In this paper, we propose the study of $N$ massless fermions based on the ref. \cite{gomes2022} in the presence of temperature and chemical potential.
-The model has a fermionic quartic self-interaction that introduces an auxiliary background $4$-vector $A^{\mu}$, and another background $4$-vector $a^{\mu}$, and that, in the presence of a temperature and chemical potential, breaks the Lorentz symmetry.
-Using the path integral approach of quantum field theory, we obtain the effective potential of the model at the one-loop, in which the temperature is introduced via Matsubara formalism directly in the momentum integrals.
+The model has a fermionic quartic self-interaction that introduces an auxiliary background $4$-vector $A^{\mu}$, and the finite-N corrections are implemented via the optimized perturbation theory (OPT) via a regulator pseudo-vector field $a^{\mu}$, the model dynamically breaks the Lorentz symmetry, generating an effective chiral chemical potential $\mu_5 = \langle A_0 \rangle$.
+Using the path integral approach of quantum field theory, we obtain the effective potential of the model, in which the temperature is introduced via Matsubara formalism directly in the momentum integrals.
 Thereby, we obtain the principle of minimal sensitivity (PMS) and the GAP equations in terms of the $4$-vector fields $A^{\mu}$ and $a^{\mu}$.